hiraethus/swingenere/README.md

 ## TODO
 * ~~Add error notification when invalid message or key entered~~
-  * Add meaningful messages to be internationalized
+  * Add meaningful messages to be internationalised
 * Add i18n support
   * ~~to UI~~
   * to errors